Acoustics and Vibrations

 Felipe Orduña-Bustamante

-He is appointed as a researcher at the Acoustics and Vibration Group at ICAT-UNAM, Universidad Nacional Autónoma de México.
-He holds a Bsc degree in Physics (UNAM, 1987), as well as MSc and PhD degrees in Sound and Vibration (University of Southampton, UK, 1990, 1995).
-His research topics include acoustic instrumentation, acoustic measurements, signal processing, musical acoustics, and music technology.
-Author of numerous peer-reviewed journal publications, conference papers, technical reports, and international patents.
-He has been a fellow member of the Acoustical Society of America, the Audio
+Appointed as a Researcher at the Acoustics and Vibration Group at ICAT-UNAM, Universidad Nacional Autónoma de México.
+Bsc degree in Physics (UNAM, 1987), MSc and PhD degrees in Sound and Vibration (University of Southampton, UK, 1990, 1995).
+Research topics include Acoustic Instrumentation, Acoustic Measurements, Signal Processing, Musical Acoustics, and Music Technology, author of numerous peer review journal publications, congress papers, technical reports, and international patents.
+Former fellow member of the Acoustical Society of America, member of the Audio Engineering Society, and other academic societies.
+Professor and thesis supervisor at the Engineering and Music faculties at UNAM, participating in the creation of postgraduate study programs in Scientific Instrumentation (1998), and Music Technology (2004).
+Amateur musician, player of the classical guitar, baroque transverse flute, recorder, early and electronic keyboards, and choral singer.

 “Measurement of sound absorption, sound isolation and difussion properties of acoustic materials using time domain reflectometry”, PAPIIT, clave: IT100723, 2023-2025.

 Felipe Orduña-Bustamante, A.L.
 Padilla-Ortiz, Carlos Mena, “Assessing the benefits of virtual speaker lateralization for binaural speech intelligibility over the Internet”, Applied Acoustics, 202, 108966, (2023).
 ISSN: 0003-682X.
-(AIPT: Speech).
+(AIPT: Speech). https://doi.org/10.1016/j.apacoust.2022.109146

 Jose Maria Gomez-Perez, Felipe Orduña-Bustamante, “Acoustic travelling wave separation in the time domain using electronic time delay circuits and leaky recursion”, Applied Acoustics, 198, 108966, (2022).
 ISSN: 0003-682X.
-(AIPT: Acoustic instrumentation).
+(AIPT: Acoustic instrumentation). https://doi.org/10.1016/j.apacoust.2022.108966

 A.L.
 Padilla-Ortiz, Felipe Orduña-Bustamante, “Binaural speech intelligibility tests conducted remotely over the Internet compared with tests under controlled laboratory conditions”, Applied Acoustics, 172, 107574, (2021).
 ISSN: 0003-682X.
 (AIPT: Speech). https://doi.org/10.1016/j.apacoust.2020.107574